wavlake/mobile/README.md

 ## Firebase

-This app uses Firebase to authenticate most users.
+This app uses Firebase to authenticate users.
 The app is not totally dependent on Firebase, a user can still login as a read only account to look around, or with just an nsec.

 However, if you are trying to run this app locally, you will need to setup a firebase account, generate the missing files, and place them in the root directory so that you can produce a build for Android and/or iOS